Today we celebrated Easter and the beauty and significance

 their personal relationships with Christ.

-But Lottie said, "because He rose, I will be able to see Topher again."
+"Because He rose, I will be able to see Topher again."

 Then I got choked up and teary.